The Nichols Humanitarian Fund

 - Summer Public Health in the Dominican Republic

-Humanitarian Service Awards from the fund are allocated yearly.
-In the fall semester, applications are available to fund service projects that will be implemented during winter and summer breaks.
-Please continue to visit this page for updated information, and to access and submit your funding application when it becomes available.
-If you have any questions about the Nichols Humanitarian Fund or the award application process, please contact Erika Larson in Vanderbilt University’s Office of Active Citizenship and Service at firstname.lastname@example.org .
+Humanitarian Service Awards from the Fund are made yearly.
+In the fall semester, applications are available to fund service projects that will be implemented during the summer academic break.
+Applications become available on October 1st and are due November 15th.
+If you have any questions about the Nichols Humanitarian Fund or the award application process, please contact Meagan Smith in Vanderbilt University’s Office of Active Citizenship and Service at firstname.lastname@example.org .